-D. PERMIT MODIFICATION AND REOPENER CLAUSE
+C. PERMIT MODIFICATION AND REOPENER

-In accordance with 40 CFR §122.62(a)(3), the permit may be reopened and modified during the life of the permit if relevant portions of the New Mexico's Water Quality Standards for Interstate and Intrastate Streams are revised, or new State of New Mexico water quality standards are established and/or remanded.
+In accordance with 40 CFR Part 122.44(c), the permit may be reopened and modified during the life of the permit if relevant portions of New Mexico's Water Quality Standards for Interstate and Intrastate Streams are revised, or new State of New Mexico water quality standards are established and/or remanded by the New Mexico Water Quality Control Commission.

-In accordance with 40 CFR §122.62(a)(2), the permit may be reopened and modified if new information is received that was not available at the time of permit issuance that would have justified the application of different permit conditions at the time of permit issuance.
-If a TMDL is established for the Rio Grande, the permit may be reopened, and new limitations based on the TMDL may be incorporated into the permit.

-Permit modifications shall reflect the results of any of these actions and shall follow regulations listed at 40 CFR §124.5.
+In accordance with 40 CFR Part 122.62(a)(2), the permit may be reopened and modified if new information is received that was not available at the time of permit issuance that would have justified the application of different permit conditions at the time of permit issuance.
+Permit modifications shall reflect the results of any of these actions and shall follow regulations listed at 40 CFR Part 124.5.